-TCA 8-27-802 establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
-The treasurer may invest trust assets in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest, provided that investments by the OPEB Trust shall be governed by the investment policies and guidelines adopted by the trustees.
+Long-term expected rate of return - The long-term expected rate of return of 6 percent on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Section 8-27-802, Tennessee Code Annotated, establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
+The Treasurer may invest trust assets in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest, provided that investments by the OPEB Trust will be governed by the investment policies and guidelines adopted by the trustees.
 Any changes to the investment policy will be the responsibility of the established trustees.
-The OPEB Trust investment policy target asset allocation and allocation range for each major asset class is summarized in the following table:
+The OPEB Trust investment policy target asset allocation and allocation range for each major asset class are summarized in the following table:

+Allocati on Range

-Minimum Target
+Target

-Maximum Allocation
+Asset Class Minimum Maximum Allocation

-25% 80% 53%
+Equities 25% 80% 53%

-20% 50% 25%
+Fixed income and short-term securities 20% 50% 25%

-0% 20% 10%
+Real estate 0% 20% 10%

-0% 20% 7%
+Private equity and strategic lending 0% 20% 7%

-0% 25% 5%
+Cash and cash equivalents 0% 25% 5%

-100%
+- 100%

-20% 20% 50% 0% 20% 0% 20%

-The best-estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2019 are summarized in the following table:
+The best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2020, are summarized in the following table:

-Long-term Expected Real
+Long-term Expected

-Asset Class Rate of Return
+Asset Class Real Rate of Return

-U.S. equity 5.69%
+U.S. equity 4.75%

+Developed market international equity 5.63%

+Emerging market international equity 5.95%

-Private equity and strategic
+Private equity and strategic lending 4.60%

-lending 5.79%

-U.S. fixed income 2.01%
+U.S. fixed income 0.63%

-Real estate 4.32%
+Real estate 4.28%

-Short-term securities 0.00%

-Rate of return

-For the year ended June 30, 2019, the annual moneyweighted rate of return on investments was 6 percent.
+Rate of return - For the year ended June 30, 2020, the annual money-weighted rate of return on investments was (0.95%).
 The money-weighted rate of return expresses investment performance, net of OPEB plan investment expense, adjusted for the changing amounts actually invested.

-Net OPEB liability

-The components of the net OPEB liability for the EGOP at June 30, 2019, were as follows (expressed in thousands):
+Net OPEB liability - The components of the net OPEB liability for the EGOP at June 30, 2020, were as follows (expressed in thousands):

+June 30, 2020

-Total OPEB liability \$ 1,209,386
+Total OPEB liability \$1,173,618

-Plan fiduciary net position (213,702)
+Less plan fiduciary net position 282,149

-Net OPEB liability \$ 995,684
+Net OPEB liability 891,469

--

-Plan fiduciary net position as a

-percentage of the total OPEB liability 17.67%
+Plan fiduciary net position as a percentage of the total OPEB liability 24.04%

-Actuarial assumptions

-The total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2018, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+Actuarial assumptions - The total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2019, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
 Standard actuarial techniques were used to roll that liability to the end of the reporting period:

-Inflation 2.25 percent Investment rate of return 6 percent Healthcare cost trend rate 6.75% for 2019, decreasing annually to an ultimate rate of 3.91% for 2050 and later years.
-Retirees' share of benefit-related costs Members are required to make monthly contributions in order to maintain their coverage.
-For the purpose of this valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.
+Inflation 2.20% Investment rate of return 6% Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation averaging 4% Healthcare cost trend rates 6.03% for 2019, decreasing annually to an ultimate rate of 4.50% for 2029 and later years.
+Retiree's share of benefit-related costs Members are required to make monthly payments in order to maintain their coverage.
+For the purpose of this valuation, a weighted average has been used with weights derived from the current distribution of members among plans offered.